exhibition opening – impressions

 Eva Grubinger — C@C – Computer Aided Curating (1995/ reconstruction 2018)

 Eva Grubinger developed C@C – Computer Aided Curating between 1993 and 1995.
 It was one of the first platforms on the Internet designed to allow artists to take things into their own hands.
 Hosted by Internationale Stadt and coded in collaboration with Thomax Kaulmann, C@C was a treelike structure emphasising the social aspects of the network.
 It provided artists with tools to make, show, discuss and even sell work made for C@C and the web environment.
 It also responded to the rise of the independent curator – a profession that developed in parallel with the Internet – by giving their role as gatekeepers to the participating artists themselves.
 In order to introduce C@C to a then still largely offline art audience, Grubinger presented C@C at two venues in Berlin: on a public terminal at Kunst- Werke Institute for Contemporary Art and as an exhibition at the gallery Eigen+Art in 1994.
 It was also presented at international art venues including Le Magasin, Grenoble, and Ars Electronica, Linz, in 1995.
-Participating artists included Barbara Aselmeier, Agentur Bilwet, Mathias Fuchs, Christina Goestl, Margarete Jahrmann, Karl Heinz Jeron, Christine Meierhofer, Maroan el Sani/Nina Fischer, Horst Schulte, Pit Schulz and Mark Tribe.
-For this exhibition, a small team (Eva Grubinger, Tabea Rossol, Sakrowski and Brendan Howell) has managed to reconstruct a version with four artists: Christine Meierhofer, Pit Schulz, Karl Heinz Jeron and Barbara Aselmeier.
+Participating artists included Barbara Aselmeier, Agentur Bilwet, Mathias Fuchs, Christina Goestl, Margarete Jahrmann, Karl Heinz Jeron, Christine Meierhofer, Maroan el Sani/Nina Fischer, Horst Schulte, Pit Schultz and Mark Tribe.
+For this exhibition, a small team (Eva Grubinger, Tabea Rossol, Sakrowski and Brendan Howell) has managed to reconstruct a version with four artists: Christine Meierhofer, Pit Schultz, Karl Heinz Jeron and Barbara Aselmeier.

 Internationale Stadt Berlin — Clubnetz (1994–95/ reinterpretation 2018)